joniles/mpxj/mkdocs/docs/howto-use-fields.md

 schedule using MPXJ, but retrieve only the fields which were in the original schedule, not calculated or inferred by MPXJ.

-## Indexed Fields
+## Custom Fields
 So far we've seen how simple fields like Name and Start can be accessed and modified using both field-specific and generic methods.
-Many organizations rely on using general purpose fields like "Text 1" and "Date 1" to store information relevant to their schedules.
+Name and Start are examples of standard fields which might be provided and managed by schedule applications, and have a well understood meaning.
+What if we have some additional data we want to capture in our schedule, but that data doesn't fit into any of these standard fields?

+Microsoft Project's solution to this problem is Custom Fields.
+By default Microsoft Project provides a number of general purpose fields with names like "Text 1", "Text 2", "Date 1", "Date 2" and so on, which can be used to relevant vales as part of the schedule.
 If we look for methods like `setText1` or `setDate1` we won't find them, so how can we work with these fields?

-The answer is quite straightforward, for each of these "indexed" fields you'll find getter and setter methods which take an integer value, for example:
+The answer is quite straightforward, for each of these custom fields you'll find getter and setter methods which take an integer value, for example:

 ```java